 Study for a Level 2/3 qualification (equivalent to SQA Level 5/6)

-The Skills Network are offering University employees places on distance learning qualifications which are fully funded by the government’s Adult Education budget.
+The Skills Network is offering fully government-funded online qualifications to University employees through the Adult Education budget.
 These are available at no cost to the employee or University, and take between 8 to 16 weeks to complete.

 For the full range of available courses, and application process visit the dedicated webpage.